 Self-soothing (or coping) strategies are a way to manage your emotions during stressful times.
 If you’re feeling upset or near burnout, it’s good to have some go-to techniques to relax your body and mind.

 Having healthy coping methods you can do on your own will help you out in your self care journey.
 They also come in handy if panic comes on suddenly and without warning.
-It’s crucial to note that self-soothing doesn’t replace reaching out to your support system.
+It’s crucial to note that self-soothing doesn’t replace reaching out to your support network.